 Is it hard managing your marketing company and having a blog?
 Yes, but with all things in life there is a balance.
 I believe in working hard and playing hard.
 If I have a hard day with work I love getting out to Cherokee Park and clearing my head.
 I also turn to writing; which you can find within the contents of this blog.

-What do exactly?
+What do you do exactly?
 I wear a lot of hats and I love the variety each one brings into my life.
 I own and operate a marketing company, Bella Vita Media.
 With that company I manage social media marketing for topp’t Handcrafted Pizzas + Chopped Salads, NOVA Salon, Excavive with Jennifer M. Blair, Unbridled Eve Derby Gala, Unbridled Charitable Foundation, York Management Inc., IF Taste, Louisville Film Society, and a few others when they have specific needs for an event or campaign.

 I’m a freelance writer for publications in the city of Louisville.
 My current and most frequent publication is Today’s Woman Magazine with the assignment to write about women and their passions; which is right up my alley.

 Last but not least, I’m an insta-mom.
-The word “stepmother” makes me cringe, I had a few stepdads and they weren’t the best to me so I place that word on those experiences and Disney kind of ruined my ideas of stepmothers being wicked.
+The word “stepmother” makes me cringe, I had a few stepdads and they weren’t the best to me so I place that word on those experiences.
+It doesn’t help that Disney kind of ruined societies ideas of stepmothers being wicked.
 Thus I felt the word “insta-mom” is much more fitting for my journey and relationship with my three amazing insta-kids and one quasi-adopted son.
 They’re all wonderful and I’m grateful to have a life that includes each of them.